carlphilipp/be-my-chef/src/site/markdown/index.md

   mongo.port            = 27017
 ```

-All those properties need to be updated to fit your environment.
+Some properties need to be updated to fit your environment.

 There is also the same things for the test file: